3 contracts under SMR technology

 Amazon said it is also leading a $500 million funding round to support X-Energy's development of SMRs.
 Amazon and X-Energy aim to bring more than 5 gigawatts of power to the U.S. grid by 2039, which would be the largest commercial deployment of SMRs to date.

-In addition, Amazon has also signed an agreement with Dominion Energy to jointly study and develop an SMR project near Dominion’s existing power plant in Virginia.
-This project will have a capacity of about 300 megawatts, aiming to meet the region’s 85% increase in electricity demand over the next 15 years.
+In addition, Amazon also signed an agreement with Dominion Energy to jointly research and develop an SMR project near Dominion's existing power plant in Virginia.
+This project has a capacity of about 300 megawatts, to meet the area's 85% increase in electricity demand over the next 15 years.

-US Senator Mark Warner said at an event at Amazon’s Virginia office that the recent announcements could “open the door” to building SMR reactors in the US.
-Warner said he regularly talks to parties in other countries who are interested in buying SMRs from US companies but are concerned because no SMR reactors have been built in the US.
+US Senator Mark Warner, speaking at an event at Amazon's Virginia office, said the recent announcements could "open the door" to building SMR reactors in the US.
+Warner said he regularly talks to parties in other countries interested in buying SMRs from US companies but concerned that no SMR reactors have been built in the US.

-On Monday, Alphabet's Google signed a deal with Kairos Power to put SMRs into operation starting in 2030, with more deployments through 2035.
+On Monday, Alphabet's Google signed a deal with Kairos Power to put SMRs into operation from 2030, with more deployments through 2035.

 In March, Amazon bought a nuclear-powered data center from Talen Energy.
-Last month, Microsoft and Constellation Energy signed a power deal to help restore a unit of Pennsylvania’s Three Mile Island plant, the site of the worst nuclear accident in the United States in 1979.
+Last month, Microsoft and Constellation Energy signed a power agreement to help restore a unit of Pennsylvania's Three Mile Island plant, the site of the United States' worst nuclear accident in 1979.

 (According to Reuters)